BuilderTron/torres_yardworks/README.md

 # Torres Contractors Website 2021
 **Version 2**

-This is Torres Yardworks & Contractors website managed by Jose J. Lopez.
+This is Torres Yardworks website managed by
+Jose J. Lopez.

 ---